Sicos1977/MsgKit/README.md

 Read more about this in this CVE article https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-23397

 You can protect your Outlook clients (and avoid NTLM hash stealing) by patching it with the latest Microsoft security patches

+There is NOT a problem inside this library it is just misused by people.

 ## What is MsgKit?